Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-5.md

 *As an IT Support Specialist, you'll be in a position to not only know how a given piece of technology functions, but also how to help fix it when it breaks.*

-- **Software** How we, as users directly interact with our computer.
+- **Software** is how we, as users, directly interact with our computer.

 - If *hardware* is the physical stuff that you can pick up and hold, *software* is the intangible instructions that tell the hardware what to do.